-The API trigger job is like the standard job, but limited feature set supported and with a different trigger source.
+The API trigger job is like the standard job, but with a limited feature set supported and with a different trigger source.
 When an API trigger job is running, the stations can be triggered by sending an API trigger request to the REST API.
-The received API trigger request will force the lane controller to trigger the defined devices by IO signals.
+The received API trigger request causes the lane controller to trigger the defined device by IO signal.
 The IO signal interface of devices is the same regardless of the job type.

-The results from API triggered devices are available only in the AsyncAPI's tag-event channel.
-The Station Result is streamed out when the result is ready, and there is no way to retrieve the result afterwards.
+The results from API triggered devices are available only in the AsyncAPI channel tag-event.
+The Station Result is streamed out when the result is ready, and there is no way to retrieve the result afterwards - the data export is not supported.
+The possible errors in triggering, e.g. the requested device is not active in the running job, are indicated as messages in the AsyncAPI channel error-messages.
+Refer to API documentations, see the section 10.5.

 Compared to the standard job, there are restrictions in the API trigger job.
 Anything related to yield calculation, lot management, trigger detection (trigger sensor), and action triggers are not supported.
 This is simply an API trigger request followed by the streamed station result.
 The API trigger request is rejected when any other job type is in use.
-The API trigger is available only in the API, and the operator UI doesn't have implementation on this.
+The API trigger is available only in the API, and there is no implementation for this in the operator UI.